jsayol/dart-tmdb/README.md

 // Log in with a username and password await tmdb.authentication.login('USERNAME_HERE', 'PASSWORD_HERE');

-// The session ID is already stored in tmdb.authentication.sessionId
+// The session ID is now stored in tmdb.authentication.sessionId
 // so you can start using any API method.
 // SAVE THE SESSION ID FOR FUTURE USE.